Tolls & Taxes, Water Rates

 How Property Taxes and Water Tolls Are Determined and Collected

-• Amounts for Water Tolls and Parcel Taxes are determined by dividing the amount of revenue needed for water production and the infrastructure among the numbers and types of water connections and parcels.
+- Amounts for Water Tolls and Parcel Taxes are determined by dividing the amount of revenue needed for water production and infrastructure costs among the number and types of water connections and parcels.

-• Water Tolls are included on the VAID Parcel Tax invoice where there are active water connections, except for metered water users, who are invoiced quarterly.
+- Water Tolls are included on the VAID Parcel Tax invoice where there are active water connections, unless water is charged at metered rates (invoiced quarterly).

 What is a Parcel?

-A parcel is usually single property; it can be 2 or more adjacent properties with the same owner.
-VAID uses the BC Assessment Roll as a guide to determine when multiple lots are considered to be a Parcel, as these groups are listed on the Roll.
+A parcel is usually one lot; it can be two or more adjacent lots with the same owner.
 Some situations where this is the case are:

-You can amalgamate multiple adjacent properties with the same owner into one property through the Land Titles Authority.
+Adjacent lots with the same owner can be amalgamated into one lot through the Land Titles Authority.
 This is reported by local property owners who have completed this, to be an easy process.

 Parcel Size and Taxes